johnpyp/edgedb/docs/cli/edgedb_list.rst

 =====

 :cli:synopsis:`edgedb list aliases`
-    Display list of aliases defined in the schema.
+    Displays a list of aliases defined in the schema.

 :cli:synopsis:`edgedb list casts`
-    Display list of casts defined in the schema.
+    Displays a list of casts defined in the schema.

 :cli:synopsis:`edgedb list databases`
-    Display list of databases in the server instance.
+    Displays a list of databases in the server instance.

 :cli:synopsis:`edgedb list indexes`
-    Display list of indexes defined in the schema.
+    Displays a list of indexes defined in the schema.

 :cli:synopsis:`edgedb list modules`
-    Display list of modules defined in the schema.
+    Displays a list of modules defined in the schema.

 :cli:synopsis:`edgedb list roles`
-    Display list of roles in the server instance.
+    Displays a list of roles in the server instance.

 :cli:synopsis:`edgedb list scalars`
-    Display list of scalar types defined in the schema.
+    Displays a list of scalar types defined in the schema.

 :cli:synopsis:`edgedb list types`
-    Display list of object types defined in the schema.
+    Displays a list of object types defined in the schema.

 Options
 =======